geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 **(Baerligea2023)** Bärligea, A. *et al.* (2023) "A Generalized Variable Projection Algorithm for Least Squares Problems in Atmospheric Remote Sensing," *Mathematics* **2023, 11, 2839** ([link](https://doi.org/10.3390/math11132839))

 # Endnotes

 [^baerligea-extension]: They extend the method for datasets where the members of a dataset may have different numbers of elements.
 This is out of scope for this here article because we have to sacrifice computational savings for this extension.
 However, it's definitely worth checking out their paper.
 [^naive-approach]: If you're interested, check out the section titled _naive approach_ in the Bärligea paper.
 [^caveat-vectorization]: Not to be confused with the concept of _vectorization_ in programming.
 [^svd-product]: _Maybe_ [this](https://math.stackexchange.com/questions/67231/singular-value-decomposition-of-product-of-matrices) could help for the case where only the weights vary with $$s$$.
 But I'm not so sure...
 [^slight-changes]: They use the term _dataset_ instead of _right hand side_ in their definition, but I am going to use the term dataset slightly differently.
 So that is why I changed it to right hand side.
-[^lifetimes]: However, it is _also_ well known that the fluorescence lifetime of a fluorophore depends on it's chemical surroundings, among other things.
+[^lifetimes]: Fluorescence Lifetime Imaging ([FLIM](https://en.wikipedia.org/wiki/Fluorescence-lifetime_imaging_microscopy)) requires us to fit a number of lifetimes (the nonlinear parameters) from a  multiexponential decay, with varying amplitudes of the individual exponential decays (the linear coefficients).
+It is a reasonable approximation that only a  handful of distinct lifetimes are present in any one particular sample (corresponding  to different fluorophores), but that the linear coefficients (corresponding to  fluorophore concentration) might vary spatially across a sample (Warren2013).
+However, it is _also_ well known that the fluorescence lifetime of a fluorophore depends on it's chemical surroundings, among other things.
 So the most likely scenario is that both the concentration as well as the lifetimes actually change across a sample.
 However, exponential fitting is a notoriously ill conditioned problem and the change in lifetime might or might not be detectable within the accuracy of the fit.
 At the end of the day, it's a decision that must be made based on our knowledge of the data.
 Also consider the principle that ["all models are wrong, but some are useful"](https://en.wikipedia.org/wiki/All_models_are_wrong).